zola-25/zola-25.github.io/_posts/2023-03-15-OAuth-2-Overview.md

 3) **Authorization Code Flow with PKCE (Proof Key for Code Exchange)**

     The recommended alternative to Implicit Flow for applications unable to secure a client secret.

+    This flow is similar to the standard OAuth 2.0 [Authorization Code Flow](2023-04-02-oauth2-auth-code-flow.md).
+It has fewer vulnerabilities than Implicit Flow, with PKCE limiting the Access Token's visibility and risk of interception; and ensuring the Access Token can only be received by the instance of the Client App in use by the authenticated user.

     [Implementing Authorization Flow with PKCE](2023-04-06-oauth2-pkce-auth-code-flow.md)